 Our employees live our values of community and sustainability.
 This includes volunteering their personal time to various environmental and community service initiatives across the state including annual clean-ups and food drives.

-As part of Nestlé Cares Day each summer, employees participate in a variety of activities to benefit the community.
+Employees participate in a variety of activities to benefit the community.
 Most recently this has included volunteering at the Houston and East Texas Food Banks and conducting a food drive in Dallas for Hope Supply Company, which provides much-needed supplies for homeless children.